thecodeteam/ecs-cf-service-broker/README.md

 ### Search Metadata

-Search metadata is used for ECS Object Storage bucket indexing and consists of three fields:
+Search metadata is used for ECS Object Storage bucket indexing and allows to lookup objects without iterating through bucket contents.

+Metadata fields number is limited to 30, and must be defined when bucket is created.
+_Note:_ plan changes will disable metadata search if plans defines different metadata field sets!

+Each metadata field definition consists of three fields: type, name and datatype.

 ```yaml
 ...